 Minecraft Middle Earth, also known under the acronym ‘MCME’, was the direct result of my interest in servers and Minecraft.

 In 2010 I discovered a videogame called Minecraft that allowed creating virtual worlds with the help of blocks, much like the Lego that most of us know from our childhoods.
 I started out as a moderator on the tweakers.net Minecraft server, which at that time was ran by Grum.

-Since Tweakers is a very technology oriented web community, and because I always had an interest in IT and computers, I quickly grew interested in servers and software administrators used to run these Minecraft worlds.
+Because Tweakers is a very technology oriented community and because I always had an interest in IT and computers, I quickly grew interested in servers and the software people use to run these Minecraft servers.

 Around September I ordered my first dedicated server.
 It came with Fedora, a Redhat based Linux distribution.
 Since I had no prior knowledge using Linux, it wasn’t easy to start but I quickly developed the necessary basic skills to operate the server.
-Since the server was very overqualified for the tasks I gave it, I started looking for a challenge which I eventually found on a Minecraft forum.
+Since the server was very overqualified for the usual Minecraft server amongst friends, I started looking for a challenge – which I eventually found on a Minecraft forum.
 A handful of people got together there with an interest in recreating the world of Middle Earth (from Lord of The Rings) with Minecraft.
 The official launch of the server was around October 2010.

 As of today I still do the technical aspects of operating the server.
 The servers are purposed for a very wide variety of things which I can’t possible all list, but some of them are: